Trump Aims Tariffs At Chinese Companies, But Other Firms Will Also Feel The Pain

 So for now it will have no choice but to pass on part of the extra cost to its customers — the automakers and medical-device makers that buy its motors.

-"And they're going to simply pass that cost onto their customers, which in many cases is the U.S. consumer," Hoef says.
+"And they're going to simply pass that cost on to their customers, which in many cases is the U.S. consumer," Hoef says.
 "This isn't going to hurt China.
 This is going to hurt us."